Danicelit/OmniCards/README.md

 The app relies on **Google Firebase** as a backend, enabling real-time synchronization across devices, secure user authentication, and a scalable database.
 The frontend is intentionally kept "lightweight" (Vanilla JS & Tailwind CSS) to ensure maximum performance and easy maintainability.

 ### The MVP (Minimum Viable Product)
-The current MVP is fully functional and includes the following definitions:
+The current MVP is almost fully functional and includes the following definitions:
 1.  **Multi-User Support:** Each user has their own protected data environment (Google Login).
 2.  **Template System:** Support for various card types:
     * *Standard:* Front/Back.